 Your body's ability to switch from fueling your runs on fats instead of carbs combined with your distribution of fast- and slow-twitch muscle fibers can help or hurt your performance.
 For endurance, you want to have a higher percentage of fatigue-resistant slow-twitch muscle.

-Getting better at running long distances comes down to how you periodize your training, prepare for training sessions and events, and recover after these workouts—all of which are relative the above genes.
+The hack: Getting better at running long distances comes down to how you periodize your training, prepare for training sessions and events, and recover after these workouts—all of which are relative the above genes.
 Periodization relates to how you divide and strategize your training plan, and it can strengthen weak points, help you overcome training plateaus, manage fatigue, and build a stronger body.
 If you're only logging long miles, you're not going to see a return in investment because you're not increasing your Vo2 max or your lactate threshold.
 To optimize lactate within your body, you need to have a base endurance and incorporate high-intensity training.
 So, plan tempo miles, track intervals, hill repeats, strength training, and yes, long runs.

 Also, if it takes you two days to recuperate from a difficult sprint workout or your legs to feel energized after a really long run, then you need to give yourself the extra recovery time in between difficult workouts to see the results you're looking for.
 Make sure you're fueling your body adequately for long runs, too; if you always exercise in the morning before breakfast, but feel wiped out mid-way through your run, then pre- and post-workout nutrition needs to have a greater emphasis.

-Struggle: can't sprint faster
+Struggle: Can't sprint faster

 Gene for speed: ACTN3